 My name is Kaleb McKone.
 I'm a software engineer with a current focus in web development.
-I currently work at freight SaaS company called Transfix.
-In the past I've worked at at Thomson Reuters, the University of Iowa, Target HQ, and an ed tech startup.
+I currently work at TPM startup Vividy.
+In the past I've worked at at Thomson Reuters, the University of Iowa, Target HQ, an ed tech startup and a freight tech SaaS startup.

 My goal is to pivot into computer graphics with a focus on real time rendering.
 Part of this site's purpose is to document my learning journey as I try to break into the computer graphics space.